Abdulhamid-99/Simple_Snake_Game/README.md

 3- cd to the location of the game

-4- write python and file name.py
+4- write python and file name.py => "python main.py"

 5- Enjoy the game ^^